 If there happens to be more information about one party than another, it is simply that one side has a better publicity person than the other.

-Note: In the past, I got some grief from a reader who believed I was taking sides by running Themis Klarides’ press releases and nothing from Paul Davis.
-This was because Themis’s camp sent me press releases and Paul’s didn’t.
+Note: In a past state election, I got some grief from a reader who believed I was taking sides by running one candidate’s press releases and nothing from another candidate.
+This was because HER camp sent me press releases and HIS didn’t.
 I do not go out looking for political commentary.

 However, I will not run anything that resembles negative campaigning on Orange Live.
 Some may call that censorship — but I believe that candidates need to run on their own merits, and I plan to allow my readers to learn about the candidates without the mudslinging that will be found on many other news media outlets.